richtestani/FeedTheFox/docs/integrations.md

 use RichTestani\FeedTheFox\DataFeed;
 ```

-The in the controller, create a method
+Then within the controller, create a method

 ```